eleanor-clifford/ellie.clifford.lol/blog/0023-the-sixth-of-may/index.md

 On the 6th of May 1933, the Nazis raided and destroyed the Institut für Sexualwissenschaft in Berlin, a home of pioneering queer and trans research, medicine, art, and culture.
-Four days later, they burned its entire collection---including countless irreplacable items and over a decade of research into the same gender affirming care that today's fascists now claim is "new".
+Four days later, they burned its entire collection --- including countless irreplacable items and over a decade of research into the same gender affirming care that today's fascists now claim is "new".
 When the Allies finally came promising liberation, they did not liberate my queer siblings.